nishg1/TV-Recommendation/README.md

 **templates/recommendations.html:** This HTML file provides the content for the recommendations page of the website.

 **Acknowledgement:** Portions of the code from templates/index.html and templates/recommendations.html were generated via ChatGPT.
-I do not claim to have proficiency in HTML.
+I do not claim to have full proficiency in HTML.